RAFALES

 Description

 The first part of the workshop will focus on the origins of anarchist ideologies.
 We’ll start by looking at the different forms that the quest for emancipation and resistance to the state have taken throughout history, and we’ll reflect together on how we can assimilate these different movements into an anarchist ideology that didn’t yet exist in a way we could recognize.
 We’ll then look at the beginnings of the ideological consolidation of anarchism during the era of revolutions (1789-1848), followed by the rise of an anarchist movement which, in the second half of the 19th century, would definitively distinguish itself from socialism, and be marked by both its establishment among the masses and its propaganda of the deed.
-Finally, we’ll look at the impact of the two world wars, the totalitarian state and the prosperity of the “glorious thirties” on anarchist movements heading towards the international revolts of the late 60s, from which they emerged transformed.

 The second part will look at the history of autonomy in the 70s and 80s and current anarchist perspectives on these movements.
 We’ll look at the history of the radicalization of the extra-parliamentary left after 1968 to better understand the paths taken by social movements in recent decades.
 The aim is also to nourish anarchist practices and reflections by taking note of the successes, but above all the failures, of comrades of the time.